MartheBallon/estimating-problem-difficulty-without-ground-truth/results/instructions.md

-Insert the datafiles into three folders jee, cmcqrd, omni as described in the ReadME file.
-The data is publicly available at 10.5281/zenodo.17523641.
+Insert the necessary data folders/files here.
+You can find more details in the README.